-If so, you need to consult with a Massachusetts attorney who specializes in defending people on probation.
+If you are charged with Violation of Probation, you need to consult with a Massachusetts attorney who specializes in defending people on probation, immediately!

 A Probation Surrender is a court hearing in front of a judge when your probation officer finds you in violation of your probation for any number of reasons, including among others: